 Add spices (I don’t wait until things are tender as the recipe says.
 I add them as soon as I add the potatoes, stock and beer and just stir them in).

 Combine 1/2 and 1/2 in a bowl with Worcestershire sauce.
 Pour slowly into the soup while stirring.

 Add the cheese, stirring until the cheese is melted and smooth.

-Remove 2 cups of vegetables and some liquid and put it in a blender or a food processor, or do like me and use a submersion blender.
+Remove 2 cups of vegetables and some liquid and put it in one of those blenders for juicing or a food processor, or do like me and use a submersion blender.
 (I remove more like five cups or more, but I like the creaminess along with the chunkiness of this soup).
 If you add meat before this step, you puree the meat, and you don’t really want to, though I’ve been known to add the meat early on accident and the soup is perfectly yummy.